- Visiting Us

 - This group prefers bright filtered light with some direct sunlight in winter

 - Will do well in quite cool conditions although in winter the temperature should not be below 10oC (50oF) at night and then only if the plants are rather dry at the roots.
-As growth begins in spring increase the temperature by a few degrees.
-Maximum summer temperature should be around 25oC (76oF).
+As growth begins in spring, increase the temperature by a few degrees.
+The maximum summer temperature should be around 25oC (76oF).
 The ideal temperature is 17oC (60oF)